 And as you saw the feet and toes, partly of potter’s clay and partly of iron, it will be a divided kingdom, but some of the strength of iron will be in it, just as you saw iron mixed with the muddy clay.
 And as the toes of the feet were partly iron and partly clay, so the kingdom will be partly strong and partly brittle.
 As you saw the iron mixed with muddy clay, so they will mix with one another in marriage, but they will not hold together, just as iron does not mix with clay.

 And in the days of those kings the God of heaven will set up a kingdom that will never be destroyed, nor will the kingdom be left to another people.
-It will break in pieces all these kingdoms and bring them to an end, and it will itself endure forever, just as you saw that a stone was cut from a mountain by no human hand, and that it broke in pieces the iron, the bronze, the clay, the silver and the gold.
+It will break in pieces all these kingdoms and bring them to an end, and will itself endure forever, just as you saw that a stone was cut from a mountain by no human hand, and that it broke in pieces the iron, the bronze, the clay, the silver and the gold.
 A great God has made known to the king what shall be after this.
 The dream is certain, and its interpretation sure.”

-Then the angel showed in great detail what would happen in the days of a little horn that came out of one of the four horns: a figure readily identified as Antiochus IV, ruler, from 175 to 164 BC, of the Seleucid empire that emerged after Alexander’s death, Alexander being the first of the Greek kings.
-The vision was so exactly fulfilled that many modern commentators (Joyce Baldwin and James Bejon being among the exceptions) have concluded that it was written after the fact – the explanation first put forward by Porphyry (AD 232-305) in his work Against the Christians.
-So too the book of Isaiah, who had prophesied the fall of Babylon and the rise of Persia under a king called Cyrus already in the 8th century BC (Isa 13, 21, 45:1-4).
-At that time Assyria was the dominant power in the region, not Babylon.
-God, they suppose, cannot know the future.
-The prophet we know as Isaiah must have been an impostor, a liar so consummate that, knowing the prophecies to be bogus, he had God explicitly insisting that they were not (41:26, 42:9, 44:6-8, 25f, 45:21, 46:10f, 48:3).
+Then the angel gave details of what would happen in the days of a little horn that rose from one of the four horns: a figure readily identified as Antiochus IV, ruler from 175 to 164 BC of the Seleucid empire that emerged after Alexander’s death.
+The vision was so exactly fulfilled that some commentators have concluded that it was written after the fact – the explanation first put forward by Porphyry (AD 232-305) in his work Against the Christians.
+So too the book of Isaiah, who had prophesied the fall of Babylon and the rise of Persia under Cyrus in the 8th century BC (Isa 13, 21, 45:1-4).
+At that time Assyria was the dominant power in the region.
+Since God, it is supposed, could not have known the future, the prophet we know as Isaiah must have been an impostor, a liar so consummate that, knowing the prophecies to be bogus, he had God expressly insisting that they were not (41:26, 42:9, 44:6-8, 25f, 45:21, 46:10f, 48:3).

 In fact, it is not true that Darius is unattested.
-Three ancient historians come into play: Berossus, Josephus, and Xenophon.
-In his work Babyloniaca, of which only fragments survive, Berossus states that Cyrus defeated Nabonidus, the last Chaldaean king of Babylon, in battle and forced him to flee to Borsippa.
-After capturing Babylon Cyrus gave the deposed king the province of Carmania, but ‘Darius the king took some of the province for himself’ (Anderson & Young 2016).
-Apparently there was a king (subsequently) called Darius at the time of the city’s fall and he had greater authority than Cyrus.
+Three ancient historians come into play here: Berossus, Josephus, and Xenophon (Anderson & Young 2016).
+In his work Babyloniaca, of which only fragments survive, Berossus states that Cyrus defeated the last Chaldaean king of Babylon, Nabonidus, in battle and forced him to flee to Borsippa.
+After capturing Babylon Cyrus gave the deposed king the province of Carmania, but ‘Darius the king took some of the province for himself’.
+Apparently there was a king (then or subsequently called) Darius at the time of the city’s fall and he had greater authority than Cyrus.
 Cyrus, king of Persia and commander of the attacking army, was his subordinate.

 Actually, the book was written in Palestine in the mid-second century BC by an author who expected God to set up his everlasting kingdom in his own near future. … The original purpose of the Book of Daniel was to comfort and encourage persecuted Jews during the Maccabean revolt. … During the revolt, pious Jews began to circulate an anthology of stories allegedly written four hundred years earlier.C.
 Sandoval, 2010.
 The Failure of Bible Prophecy